Leopold Auerbach: Education and career

 Auerbach studied medicine at the Universities of Breslau, Berlin and the Leipzig.
 He became a physician in 1849, obtained his habilitation in 1863.
 From 1872 he was an associate professor of neuropathology at the University of Breslau.

 Discoveries

 Auerbach was among the first physicians to diagnose the nervous system using histological staining methods.
 He published a number of papers on neuropathological problems and muscle-related disorders.

 He is credited with the discovery of Plexus myentericus Auerbachi, or Auerbach's plexus, a layer of ganglion cells that provide control of movements of the gastro-intestinal tract, also known as the "myenteric plexus".

-"Friedreich–Auerbach disease" is named after Auerbach and pathologist Nikolaus Friedreich (1825-1882).
+"Friedreich–Auerbach disease" is named after Auerbach and pathologist Nikolaus Friedreich (1825–1882).
 It is a rare disease characterized by hemi-hypertrophy of the facial features, tongue, and tonsils.

 Family

 Auerbach died in Breslau.
-His son Felix Auerbach was a renowned physicist.
+His son Felix Auerbach was a renowned physicist, while his son Friedrich Auerbach was a chemist.
+Friedrich’s daughter Charlotte Auerbach was a geneticist.